kdgregory/log4j-aws-appenders/README.md

   after 1.6.
 The AWS code, however, might.
 * Log4J: 1.2.16
   This is the first version that implements `LoggingEvent.getTimeStamp()`, which is needed to order messages when sending to AWS.
+It's been around since 2010, so if you haven't upgraded already you should.
 * Cloudwatch SDK: 1.11.0
   This is the first version where `createLogGroup()` and `createLogStream()` return a result object.
 In the 1.10.x branch, these functions returned `void`; you can